 As beginner, you will find that your lungs become more efficient at taking in air, so a greater amount of oxygen enters the body.

-The amount of blood that circulating in your body increases and so does the number and size of red blood cells, which has an effect on how much oxygen that will reach your heart and further around in the body.
+The amount of blood that circulates in your body increases and so does the number and size of red blood cells, which affects how much oxygen that will reach your heart and further around in the body.

 Improved fuel utilization